pauletadecores/gaza-daily-deaths-dashboard/README.md

 ## 🎨 Theme configuration

 This project includes a custom Streamlit configuration file (.streamlit/config.toml) defining a dark theme.
+This ensures visual consistency and readability across all elements of the dashboard.

 ---